Teemperor/i-hate-latex-diff/README.md

 ![Status badge](https://github.com/Teemperor/i-hate-latex-diff/actions/workflows/python-app.yml/badge.svg)

-This is latex-diff but it at least works for my paper.
+This is a latex-diff reimplementation but it works with my own paper.

 ```bash
 ./i-hate-latex-diff.py original-folder new-folder output-folder
 ```

 All `*.tex` files in the `original` and `new` folder will be compared.
 `output` contains the same files except for the annotated changes.
 Afterwards just compile your paper with whatever cursed build system you're already suffering from.
+Note that the changes are minimal

 **Available flags:**